 SB 833, Section 20 (2016) established the Children and Youth ("Children and Youth Program") to address crisis mental health services for children and youth up to age 21.
 CHFFA will administer a competitive grant program, similar to the Investment in Mental Health Wellness Grant Program.
-Funds will be awarded to counties who will be expanding mental health services in eligible program service areas outlined in the statute.
+Funds will be awarded to counties that will be expanding mental health services in eligible program service areas outlined in the statute.
+CHFFA developed regulations on an emergency basis, which were approved in November 2018 and CHFFA opened its first funding round on November 30, 2018 with an application submission deadline of February 28, 2019.
+CHFFA received a total of six applications (from Santa Cruz, Sacramento, Marin, San Francisco, Monterey, and Butte Counties) requesting approximately \$1.3 million from the 16-17 allocation and approximately \$2.9 million from the ongoing \$4 million in MHSA funds.